Victory Tour (The Jacksons): Background

 At the time the tour was announced, the Jacksons had not lined up a promoter for the shows.
-In the spring of 1984, Chuck Sullivan, son of Billy Sullivan, owner of the New England Patriots of the National Football League (NFL), went to Los Angeles to see if he could get the Jacksons to choose the team's home, Sullivan Stadium, which the family also owned, for the group's Boston-area shows.
+In the spring of 1984, Chuck Sullivan, son of Billy Sullivan, owner of the New England Patriots of the National Football League (NFL), went to Los Angeles to see if he could get the Jacksons to choose the team's home, Foxboro Stadium, which the family also owned, for the group's Boston-area shows.
 After using his financial and legal expertise to help his father regain control of the team he had founded and built in the wake of a 1974 boardroom coup, the younger Sullivan, who had promoted concerts as an undergraduate at Boston College and during his United States Army service in Thailand, had begun staging concerts at the stadium to generate extra income for the team.

 The set list included songs from the Jacksons' albums Destiny and Triumph.
 Despite the name of the tour, the Victory album was not represented.
 There were also songs on the list from Jermaine's and Michael's solo careers.
 Songs from Michael's albums Off the Wall and Thriller were both represented.
 The set list did not include "Thriller" itself because Michael did not like the way the song sounded live, but it was later performed regularly during Michael's solo tours.
-"State Of Shock" was also rehearsed during sound check but was never performed (although a snippet of Michael’s vocal was heard in leaked footage of the concert in Toronto).
-Jermaine sometimes performed the song "Dynamite" during his solo segment in place of the usual "You Like Me, Don't You?"
+"State of Shock" was also rehearsed during a soundcheck but was never performed (although a snippet of Michael's vocal can be heard in leaked footage of the concert in Toronto).
+Jermaine sometimes performed the song "Dynamite" during his solo segment in place of the usual "You Like Me, Don't You?".